Greenland Ice Melting Past tipping Point: Study - UrduPoint

 In the 1980s and 1990s, the ice cap lost around 450 billion tonnes of ice per year, which was compensated by snowfall, the scientists said after analysing 40 years of data.

-But the ice melt has accelerated this century, climbing to 500 billion tonnes and no longer sufficiently replenished with snow.
+But the ice melt has accelerated this century, climbing to 500 billion tonnes and it is no longer sufficiently replenished with snow.

 "The Greenland ice sheet is losing mass at accelerated rates in the 21st century, making it the largest single contributor to rising sea levels," the study said.

-"We don't know how much greenhouse gas concentrations will rise," Ruth Mottram, a climatologist at Denmark's Meteorological Institute told AFP.
+"We don't know how much greenhouse gas concentrations will rise," Mottram said.

-The UN's IPCC climate science advisory panel said in 2013 that it expected sea levels to rise by 60 centimetres by the end of the century.
+The UN's IPCC climate science advisory panel said in 2013 it expected sea levels to rise 60 centimetres by the end of the century.